What Cottonwood is doing following revelation about water testing improprieties

 Further information may be obtained by calling the City of Cottonwood Utility Department at (928) 634-0186 ext.
 3307.

-The City of Cottonwood has been under heavy fire following news by the Arizona Attorney General’s Office that a former city employee was indicted for allegedly forging drinking water test results.
+The City of Cottonwood has been under heavy fire following news from the Arizona Attorney General’s Office that a former city employee was indicted for allegedly forging drinking water test results.

 A 2017 report by the Arizona Department of Health Services revealed that Cottonwood employees “knowingly” submitted inaccurate information in testing drinking water samples for bacteria.